 Currently, the production of wine in Cyprus engaged in four major companies: KEO, LOEL, ETKO and SODAP, as well as some of the monasteries.
 The monastery Kykkos made great liquors and aperitif, and if you happen to visit the monastery Hrissoroyyatissa not forget to buy a dry white wine Ayos Andronicos.

-In the villages of Cyprus, where residents have traditionally engaged in the manufacture of wine, you can also buy or enjoy a good wine.
-However, the most famous and ancient wine of Cyprus - "Kommandariya" named in honor of the command post of ion exchangers based in Kolossi fortress.
-This fortress is located near Limassol, but it is believed that the recipe for this wine was known much earlier.
-If you happen to visit the restaurants in Limassol, do not forget to order a sweet dessert wine "Kommandariya."
-The secret lies in its aroma that harvested grapes languish in the sun, as it promotes its sugar content; Further, in the preparation of wine, it is held in a special way.
-Not all finished wine is bottled, some of it is mixed with sweet wine, and then aged in oak barrels for at least two years.
-This procedure is repeated blending of wines from year to year, using different crop years.
-There are several kinds of "Commandaria" the best of all is considered «Commandaria St. John », having a black label.
-Most often, tourists from around the world take their wine just that.
+In the villages of Cyprus, where residents traditionally make wine, you can also buy or taste good wine.
+However, the most famous and ancient wine of Cyprus - "Commandaria", named after the command post of ionites, settled in the fortress of Kolossi.
+This fortress was located near Limassol, but it is believed that the recipe for this wine was known much earlier.
+If you visit the restaurants of Limassol, do not forget to order the sweet dessert wine "Commandaria".
+The secret of its aroma is that the collected grapes are languishing in the sun, as this increases its sugar content; further, in the process of making wine, it is aged in a special way.
+Not all finished wine is bottled, some of it is mixed with young wine, and then aged in oak barrels for at least two years.
+This procedure of mixing wines is repeated from year to year using harvests of different years.
+There are several types of "Commandaria", the best of all is "Commandaria St. John ", which has a black label.
+More often than not, tourists from all over the world take this wine with them.